packit/packit.dev/content/docs/guide.md

 If a SRPM can be created locally, all should be good in the service as well.
 That's the theory.
 In practice, your laptop and packit service sandbox environment are vastly different.
 One thing which can happen easily is that a command is not available in the sandbox.
-Also, all the commands are ran using an unprivileged user - you can't install anything or perform any privileged operation.
+Also, all the commands are run using an unprivileged user - you can't install anything or perform any privileged operation.
 In any case, feel free to reach out to us if you are having troubles and we'd be glad to help.